 - DO NOT bring equipment (pocket organizers, thermometers, hoof picks, lead ropes, fanny packs) to our facilities unless they are new.

 - Stethoscopes are the exception.
 Your stethoscope must be thoroughly cleaned.
 To clean, first remove any organic matter with a wet sponge.
 Using a 4x4, wipe with Nolvasan solution, covering all surface areas, allow to dry.
 Wipe off with water and soft cloth, spray or wipe stethoscope with alcohol and allow to dry.
 Use Q-tips to clean the small parts and remove the cover on the head of the stethoscope and clean separately following the above procedure.

 Applications to attend our rotations are reviewed and approved by the section chiefs of the services in the Cornell University Hospital for Animals.

-Weekly fees may be charged by the Hospital for Extern visits.
+Weekly fees may be charged by the College for Extern visits.
 Student visitors are responsible for all personal arrangements and expenses associated with their visits.
 All students will be charged a non-refundable processing and application fee once your visit is approved by the service.